aiven/devportal/docs/platform/concepts/dynamic-disk-sizing.rst

 Next steps
 ----------
-For infromation on how to add additonal disk storage to your service from the `Aiven web console <https://console.aiven.io/>`_, see :doc:`Add additional storage <../howto/add-storage-space>`.
+For infromation on how to add additonal disk storage to your service from the `Aiven Console <https://console.aiven.io/>`_, see :doc:`Add additional storage <../howto/add-storage-space>`.

 .. note::